Julian Drago

 Being aware of the CAT helps you avoid these risks and maintain financial control.

-Does the CAT only apply to credit cards?
+Does the APR (Annual Percentage Rate) only apply to credit cards?

-Where can I check the CAT for a financial product?
+Where can I find the APR or CAT for a financial product?

 At Openbiz, we help entrepreneurs and businesses make confident decisions when it comes to credit and financing.
 From understanding the CAT to optimizing your tax position, we’re here to guide you every step of the way.